sanjuthomas/kafka-connect-orientdb/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.sanjuthomas/kafka-connect-orientdb/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.sanjuthomas/kafka-connect-orientdb)
 [![BCH compliance](https://bettercodehub.com/edge/badge/sanjuthomas/kafka-connect-orientdb?branch=master)](https://bettercodehub.com/)
 # Overview
-Kafka Connect OrientDB  is a sink only connector to pull messages from Kafka to store in OrientDB as JSON documents.
+Kafka Connect OrientDB  is a sink-only connector that pulls messages from Kafka and stores them in OrientDB as JSON documents.

 ## Prerequisites
 [Apache ZooKeeper](https://zookeeper.apache.org) and [Apache Kafka](https://kafka.apache.org) installed and running in your machine.
 Please refer to respective sites to download, install, and start ZooKeeper and Kafka.

 ## What is OrientDB
-OrientDB is an open source NoSQL database management system written in Java.
-It is a multi-model database, supporting graph, document, key/value, and object models, but the relationships are managed as in graph databases with direct connections between records.
+OrientDB is an open-source NoSQL database management system written in Java.
+It is a multi-model database with supporting graphs, documents, key/values, and object models, but the relationships are managed as in graph databases with direct connections between records.
 It supports schema-less, schema-full and schema-mixed modes.
-For more details about OrientDB, please refer to OrientDB official [website.](https://orientdb.org)
+For more details about OrientDB, please refer to OrientDB's official [website.](https://orientdb.org)

 ## What is Apache Kafka
 Apache Kafka is an open-source stream processing platform developed by the Apache Software Foundation written in Scala and Java.
 The project aims to provide a unified, high-throughput, low-latency platform for handling real-time data feeds.
 For more details, please refer to [kafka home page](https://kafka.apache.org/).